1-alex98/golang-test/README.md

 # golang-test
-A small example app in Gin-Gonic
+A small example app in Gin-Gonic.
+Still a lot to do...